tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

 ## Overview

-COS offers a limited free tier resource pack to all new users to deduct the fees incurred by data stored in the **STANDARD** storage class, as detailed below:
+COS offers a limited free tier resource pack to all new users(i.e.users activating COS for the first time) to deduct the fees incurred by data stored in the **STANDARD** storage class, as detailed below:

 | Object | Free Tier | Validity |
 | -------- | ----------------- | ------ |